dervishe-/GenBerry/README.md

 ### [Important] What to do after ?

-Once your card is ready, plug it in you Pi and waait for the prompt.
+Once your card is ready, plug it in you Pi and wait for the prompt.
-As i couldn't manage to use udhcpc directly in the script, you will need a screen and a keyboard to finish:

 ```bash
 busybox udhcpc -i eth0